Operation of Residential Irrigation Timers

 AR = application rate (in/hr)

-TIME = run time of irrigation zone tested (min)
+Time = run time of irrigation zone tested (min)

-Setting the Time on Irrigation Timers
+Setting the Watering Time of an Irrigation Zone

 Equation 5.